olksndrdevhub/apollo_test_event_api/README.md

 `http://localhost:8000/api/v1/events/` - Events endpoint.
 Allow to get list of events (GET method, require authentication) or create new event (POST method, require authentication).

-To create new Event just send POST request to this endpoint with `event_type`, `info`, and `timestamp` in request body:
+To create new Event just send POST request to this endpoint with `event_type`(ID), `info`(JSON), and `timestamp` in request body.
+(You must already have some EventTypes in your DB.
+To create it check bellow.)
+For example:
 <pre>
 {
     "event_type":2,